pepingaspa/Project_Nebular/README.md

 * Step 2 :

     Server generates a strong symetric key and encrypt it with the temporary key.
-It sends the final key to the client wich decodes it with the temporary key.
+It sends the final key to the client which decodes it with the temporary key.

     All communications are now crypted using the symetric definitive key.

 * Step 3 :

-    Server sends its certificat to the client to authenticate and client checks it.
+    Server sends its certificate to the client to authenticate and client checks it.

 * Step 4 :